kofifus/F/README.md

 ```

 Notes:
-- Store holds the State of the program in this case.
-It is implemented as a static class with readonly `FState` fields.
+- In this sample the `Employees` State is part of a global `Store` which is convinient.
+Another way would be passing the `Store.Employees` State to differen Logic methods where/as nedded.
-- `FLockedState` is a mutable State that locks itself before allowing mutation so that the _only_ way to change it is threadsafe.
-It has three methods: `Ref` locks and mutate, `In` locks and allows readonly access, and `Val` allows threadsafe readonly access of a possibly stale value.
+- `FLockedState` locks itself before allowing mutation so that the _only_ way to change it is threadsafe.
+It has three methods: `Ref` - locks and mutate, `In` - locks and allows readonly access, and `Val` - allow threadsafe readonly access of a possibly stale value.
 Using `Ref` and `In` hides locking and eliminate multithreading issues where locking was forgotten.
 Using 'Val' whereever stale values can be tolerated prevents unecessary locking while preserving thready safety.
 - `VDict` is an immutable dictionary with value semantics and other additions.
 <br>